loss-landscapes/Loss-Landscapes-Blog/_posts/2022-12-09-loss-landscapes.md

 # TODO: Different types of Loss Chart

 Another case where loss cannot be compared between models is when they use different optimizers.
-As show in the charts below, its possible for a model with a lower loss and higher training accuracy to have a a worse test accuracy than a model with higher loss and lower training accuracy.
+As shown in the charts below, its possible for a model with a lower loss and higher training accuracy to have a a worse test accuracy than a model with higher loss and lower training accuracy.
 Even though the dark green model has "better" training measures, its a model with over-fitting issues.

 ![]({{ site.url }}/public/images/2022-12-09-loss-landscapes/loss-vs-accuracy.png)